-Not only does changing the framework for your conversation establish your authority and expertise, it makes the sales process far easier!
+Not only does changing the framework for your conversation with potential clients establish your authority and expertise, it makes the sales process far easier!
 It’s like magic—promise!

-Step 5: Ask your lead if they’ve worked with a consultant in this role before and how that went.
+Step 5: Ask your potential client if they’ve worked with a consultant in this role before and how that went.

 - Do they trash the person whom they worked with?
 Sure, sometimes people are a terrible fit, but the right reaction to that is not to disparage them, it’s to graciously move on.

 - Are they expecting more of an on-demand employee role?
 This can be problematic both for your management (as you likely have multiple clients) and legally—in the US there are very clear rules regarding what makes an employee and you don’t want to run afoul of that.

 - Do they have process in mind that doesn’t gel with your process?

 - What did they like or not like about the past consultant’s work style?
 If you are a high tech person and the lead loved that their past consultant conducted in-person meetings, that’s something to be aware of.

 Tip: If they’ve never worked with a consultant before, that’s another thing to address.
 This is where being transparent with each other is crucial.